 Mrs Justice O'Farrell sat full time in the TCC for the majority of her time whilst Judge in Charge.
-When commitments allowed, she also undertook general work as a King's Bench Judge in London, including sitting in the Court of Appeal Criminal Division.
+When commitments allowed, she also undertook general work as a King's Bench Judge in London, including as out of hours duty judge.

 During the period covered by this report Mrs Justice Jefford was a Presiding Judge on the Wales Circuit, Mr Justice Pepperall was a Presiding Judge on the Midlands Circuit and Mrs Justice Joanna Smith was based in the Chancery Division.